Meet The Team

 Heather Marsh-Prelesnik, (she/her/hers)

-Focal and Performance Coaching/ Audition Preparation, Beginner-Advanced Voice Lessons
+Vocal and Performance Coaching/ Audition Preparation, Beginner-Advanced Voice Lessons

 Heather hails from a musical family.
 She began her singing career at age 9 with the Kalamazoo Children's Chorus.
-This led her to her first overseas tour at age 12, with the KCC select choir, tour through Japan!
-Heather has participated in musical theater from childhood through college taking the lead in shows ranging from You're A Good Man Charlie Brown to Hair.
-Heather studied Elementary Ed and voice in college and from there toured with Missoula Children's Theatre for six years, casting, directing, and performing across the United States and throughout Europe!
+This led her to her first overseas tour at age 12, with the KCC select choir, tour through Japan.
+Heather has participated in musical theatre from childhood through college taking the lead in shows ranging from "You're A Good Man Charlie Brown" to "Hair".
+Heather studied Elementary Ed and voice in college and from there toured with Missoula Children's Theatre for six years, casting, directing, and performing across the United States and throughout Europe.
 She is happy to have landed in Lexington and is honored to share her gifts and talents with the greater community.

 Services Offered by Heather:

-Heather offers Voice lessons from beginner-advanced, vocal coaching, performance coaching, diction and projection skills, microphone skills, recording and studio vocal coaching, audition preparation for vocal students, dancers, actors, and models, public speaking skills, performance/special events coaching, and monologue preparation.
+Heather offers voice lessons from beginner-advanced, vocal coaching, performance coaching, diction and projection skills, microphone skills, recording and studio vocal coaching, audition preparation for vocal students, dancers, actors, and models, public speaking skills, performance/special events coaching, and monologue preparation.

 Sara Weathers, MRC (she/her/hers)